Tender (RFx)

 Clarify the information you seek and your evidence requirements

 Provide bidders with guidance on how sustainability will be evaluated.
-Clearly and transparently outline how you will evaluate the submitted evidence, including your scoring rubric, and your award criteria weightings so bidders know how much effort to put into meeting each sustainable criterion.
+Clearly and transparently outline how you will evaluate the submitted evidence, including your scoring rubric and your award criteria weightings so bidders know how much effort to put into meeting each sustainable criterion.
 This transparency will help bidders understand the evaluation process and prepare bids that more clearly demonstrate their sustainability credentials.

 Help ensure your procurement is accessible to diverse suppliers

-Make sure to understand your supplier diversity baseline and targets, such as a spending threshold for diverse suppliers so that you can appropriately target the right suppliers in your RFx.
-Define small and diverse suppliers in the tender documents (e.g., BIPOC majority ownership or a social enterprise).
-Make solicitations accessible to diverse suppliers for sustainable solutions.
-If expecting smaller bidders, modify advertising, simplify documents and selection criteria, or allow joint tenders, bearing in mind that you may have social and environmental value factors that you still need to uphold that are non-negotiable.
-If dealing with larger bidders, consider including requirements, evaluation criteria, or contract clauses that the primary supplier must subcontract a percentage to smaller or diverse suppliers or provide a supplier diversity plan in the proposal.
+Make sure to understand your supplier diversity baseline and targets, such as a spending threshold for diverse suppliers, so that you can appropriately target the right suppliers in your RFx.
+This begins with defining small and diverse suppliers in the tender documents (e.g., BIPOC majority ownership or a social enterprise).
+And making solicitations accessible to diverse suppliers.

 EXAMPLE: Vancouver's social value business exploration